hl7au/au-fhir-pd/pages/_includes/intro.md

 {:toc}

 ## Introduction
-This guide covers capability requirements of FHIR services to implement a set of profiles and support interfaces in an Australian context for the purpose of implementation of provider directory services.
+This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in an Australian context.

-Many of the resource profiles provided here are based on definitions from the Australian Base Profiles Implementation Guide.

 This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.

 ## Scope

-* Directory Entry Organisation: searchable details, name, type, address
-* Directory Entry Practitioner: searchable details, name, type, role
-* Directory Entry Endpoints: general connection and secure message addressing details
+An indication of FHIR profiles that are managed under HL7 Australia working groups follows.

+__HL7 Australia Patient Administration Working Group__

+* [Patient](StructureDefinition-au-patient.html): identifying values (IHI, Medicare Number, DVA Number), indigenous status
+* [Practitioner](StructureDefinition-au-practitioner.html): identifiers (HPI-I, Prescriber Number)
+* [PractitionerRole](StructureDefinition-au-practitionerrole.html): identifiers (Provider Number), occupation role
+* [Organization](StructureDefinition-au-organisation.html): identifiers (HPI-O), industry class, industry activity

+__HL7 Australia Medications Working Group__

+* [Medication](StructureDefinition-au-medication.html): medication details (product, strength, form etc.), PBS code, manufacturer
+* [MedicationRequest](StructureDefinition-au-prescription.html): prescription details, concurrent supply, concession benefits, authority, approval etc.
+* MedicationDispense: (tbd)
+* MedicationStatement: (tbd)
+* Immunization: (tbd)

+__HL7 Australia Orders and Observations Working Group__

+* Observation (Vital Signs): (tbd)
+* Observation (Smoking Status): (tbd)
+* Observation (Pathology Results): (tbd)
+* DiagnosticReport: (tbd)

 ## Usage

 This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.

-Information contained in this document provides a minimal requirement level for use in secure message end point location and addressing.
-To that end it specifies key entities and elements thereof needed for secure message addressing and also needed interface interactions to achieve basic searchability operations with diretories.
-This common core set of capability of systems enables an agreed technical profile for searching provider directories to obtain information required for secure message addressing.
+Information contained in this document is aimed at providing guidance on representing Australian local concepts using FHIR.
+This includes code systems, extensions and profiles on base FHIR types.
+The content of the IG is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.

 FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
 This implementation guide will be used as the basis for Australian connectathon events.